 Security preference for new objects – In high security environments, administrator can set a security preference so that all new dashboards and new alerts are accessible only to the creator and to Super Admin users.

 Level 1 authorization allows adminstrators to assign permissions to individual users.
 Level 1 means minimal effort, but also minimal control.

 - Can perform a set of New User Actions such as viewing dashboards, alerts, etc.

 - Has a set of New User Permissions.
 This set is determined by the administrator.

 - All users get the permissions that the administrator assigned to the Everyone group.
 For example, all users might get Dashboard permission and Proxy permission.

-- Users with Users & Groups permissions can grant or revoke permissions for individual users (and for groups, discussed next).
+- Users with Accounts & Groups permissions can grant or revoke permissions for individual users and service accounts (and for groups, discussed next).

 Level 2: Permissions for Groups and Users